Can You Be Sure with PNB Housing Loan?

 PNB Housing Loan Fees

 As for the cash disbursal, there are two ways your cash can be released.
-If you are going to purchase a condominium unit, lot, house and lot, or townhouse, your loan will be disbursed in lump sum, on the other hand, if your purpose is a house construction or for home improvement, you can get your cash with up to five releases.
+If you are going to purchase a condominium unit, lot, house and lot, or townhouse, your loan will be disbursed in lump sum.
+On the other hand, if your purpose is a house construction or for home improvement, you can get your cash with up to five releases.
 The borrower who wants a home improvement or construction is given the chance to just pay the interest during the home construction.
-Then it will be deducted on the second to the last cash release.
+Then, it will be deducted on the second to the last cash release.

-PNB Housing Loan Benefits
+PNB Home Loan Benefits

 - Certain premium insurance are only for collateral with improvements.
-There are banks which require premium insurance for all collaterals, however PNB is not as strict.
+There are banks which require premium insurance for all collaterals.
+However, PNB is not as strict.

-PNB Housing Loan Downsides
+PNB Home Loan Downsides

-- If your spouse is a foreigner and your only source of finances is his salary, then you can still get a loan, however, your spouse’s income must be from an employment here in the Philippines.
+- If your spouse is a foreigner and your only source of finances is his salary, then you can still get a loan.
+However, your spouse’s income must be from an employment here in the Philippines.
 This means there must be a proof that your spouse is locally employed.
-Let’s say your spouse is a foreigner employed in another country, then this must be verified with PNB’s overseas offices.
+Let’s say your spouse is a foreigner employed in another country.
+Then, this must be verified with PNB’s overseas offices.
 This means Filipinos whose finances comes from their spouses who their own business in another country can’t apply for the loan.

 - OFWs applying in the Philippines need a co-borrower to apply for a loan regardless of their income.
 The co-borrower must meet the eligibility requirements and must pass separate documents.